Yamila-Orozco/Summary-TLMW-UNAHUR/README.md

 <b> - Bold text
 <strong> - Important text (It has a semantic meaning)
 <i> - Italic text...often used to indicate a technical term, a phrase from another language, a thought, a ship name, etc.
 <em> - Emphasized text.
-A screen reader will emphasize the text using verbal stress
+A screen reader will emphasize the text using verbal stress (It has a semantic meaning)
 <mark> - Marked text.
 Element that should be highlighted.
 You can use style to change the color.
 <small> - Smaller text
 <del> - Deleted text.
 Browsers usually strike a line through